Escartem/Reverse1999Dump/README.md

 the game just released on global, i was bored, so here goes nothing

-you have here main audio dump with also english voice pack in mp3 format very quickly sorted and partial textures, around 10% of them
+you have here main audio dump with also english voice pack in mp3 format very quickly sorted and full textures

 i recommend downloading it and browsing the stuff on your pc